 The truth is that it doesn’t really matter as long as you like the way that the project turns out.

-I decided to divide my Spoonflower shop up into multiple sections, with all the dollhouse scale stuff in one section Opens in a new tab.and the larger quilting fabrics in othersOpens in a new tab. in order to keep it separate.
+I decided to divide my Spoonflower shop up into multiple sections, with all the dollhouse scale stuff in one section and the larger quilting fabrics in others in order to keep it separate.

 The patterns that are bigger might not work in a dollhouse, but they would be good for quilts, and I tested one of those out on a notebook, too.

-I love this little dot-grid notebook (you can get one here)Opens in a new tab. and I might make some more using the same patterns, since I can have a notebook that matches the fabrics that I’m going to use either for quilting or in the dollhouse.
+I love this little dot-grid notebook (you can get one here) and I might make some more using the same patterns, since I can have a notebook that matches the fabrics that I’m going to use either for quilting or in the dollhouse.

 But this pattern wouldn’t necessarily work in a 1:12 scale dollhouse because it’s a little too big.
 I would have to shrink it down a little more to use it for a doll’s house.